 and in the upper right corner of every department web page.

-No - there is no City permit required to fish at Helvey Lake.
+A State Fishing License is required.
+There is no City permit required to fish at Helvey Lake.

 Call the Parks Department at 816.532.8130